Lawremwashail/airbnb-clone-project/README.md

 - A property can have many reviews, each written by a different guest.
 - A booking can have one payment associated with it.

+## Feature Breakdown

+User Management
+Allows users to register, log in, and manage their accounts.
+Authentication and authorization ensure that users can only access features appropriate to their role (guest or host).

+Property Management
+Hosts can create, update, and delete property listings.
+Each listing includes details such as title, description, location, price per night, and availability.

+Booking System
+Guests can browse available properties and make reservations.
+The system manages check-in and check-out dates, calculates total prices, and prevents double bookings.

+Review System
+Guests can leave reviews and ratings for properties they have stayed in.
+This feature helps maintain trust and transparency within the platform by providing feedback for future guests.

+Payment Processing
+Enables guests to make secure payments for their bookings.
+Supports different payment methods and ensures transactions are properly recorded and linked to reservations.

+Search and Filtering
+Allows users to search for properties based on location, price, and availability.
+Filtering options help guests find the most suitable listings quickly.

+Responsive Frontend
+The frontend is designed to be fully responsive, ensuring that users can access the platform seamlessly across devices such as desktops, tablets, and mobile phones.

+Security Features
+Implements authentication, authorization, and data validation to protect user information and ensure safe transactions.
+Security is a core part of the system design.